christopherfrige/christopherfrige/README.md

 ### 🤵🏻 About me

-* 🎓 I'm currently in the third year of Bachelor's Degree in Interdisciplinary Science and Technology at UNIFESP.
+* 🎓 I'm currently in the third year of Bachelor's Degree in Computer Science at UNIFESP (Federal University of São Paulo).
 * 💼 Backend Developer.

 ### 👓 Tech Stacks